gitterchris/condition-builder/README.md

 ## Improvements

 - Responsive design - just needs mobile spec.
 Ideally, it will be easier if we use a mobile first approach during development.
-- During development, we can add feature flag so that we can commit our half baked features anytime.
+- We can also add a feature flag so that we can commit our half baked features anytime.
 - Cypress tests for end-to-end test.
 Right now, I am mocking API calls with msw.
 With Cypress, you can test different data with different API calls.
+- We can use React Query to further improve our caching and state management.

 ## Demo